This blog post is part 2 of a bigger series called “How to Invest”. The first post was about “How much should I invest?”

 As elaborated above, no matter where you are from, you should probably replicate the returns of an equity index that is well diversified across industries and countries.
 You can do this by buying an ETF (exchange traded fund) that replicates the index of your choice and that has low fees.
 Let’s look at the things you have to watch out for when choosing an ETF.

 - Does it track your desired index?
 That is the most important question.
-After you’ve chose and index in the previous step, you’ll want to find an ETF that replicates that index and lets you invest in it.
+After you’ve chosen and index in the previous step, you’ll want to find an ETF that replicates that index and lets you invest in it.

 - Avoid leverage.
 Make sure your ETF is “plain vanilla” and does not use leverage.
 Leveraged ETFs usually contain words like “Bull 3X” or “Ultra”.
 They have very high fees due to borrowing and trading derivatives for index replication.
 Therefore, they are not suited for longer time horizons.
 Their goal is to track the index on any given day – however, in between days they might behave very differently – usually much worse.